Skip to main content

 A survey of commercially available compression technologies for this specific application with the design sufficiently developed to support the decision-making process has been presented.
 Due to unprecedented combination of flowrates and pressures ratios, no single compression technology can provide the solution – it is a hybrid approach comprising a combination of compression technologies that is required.

-The Factors Affecting the Design of Hydrogen Plant Based on PEM and Alkaline Electrolysers
+The Factors Affecting the Design of Hydrogen Plants Based on PEM and Alkaline Electrolysers

 Speaker & Author: Dr. Andrew Till - Bechtel